 Men take up little room in this world.
 When Marianne finds herself in a gallery looking up at an image of Héloïse, a male visitor shares his opinion.
 But it matters little – although the images belong to everyone, the eyes of these two devoted women are only for each other.

 Reviewed at the 2019 Festival de Cannes.
-Portrait of a Lady on Fire is yet to receive a UK release date.
+Portrait of a Lady on Fire will be released on 28 February 2020.

 |What||Portrait of a Lady on Fire review|

 28 Feb 20 – 28 Feb 21, TIMES VARY